gotchoices/MyCHIPs/doc/learn-users.md

 That is, an agent with a particular key value should be reachable on a single portal.
 And a portal address should serve one and only one agent.

-### Obscured Usernames
+### Obscured CID
-The CHIP address convention also allows a username to be made more private by specifying it as a hash that only the host site will recognize.
+The CHIP address convention also allows a CHIP ID to be made more private by specifying it as a hash that only the host site will recognize.
 For example, a user might be asked to send money to an address such as:
 ```